tafadzwagonera/dutuphp/README.rst

 DutuPHP
 =======

-DutuPHP is a unified, object oriented API for PDO and mysqli.
+DutuPHP is a unified, object oriented API for PDO and mysqli under MIT open source license.
 DutuPHP supports PHP 5.3 and later versions.
 If you want to know more about DutuPHP visit dutuphp.com_ *(site is still under construction so some content may not be available)* , for the most part this article focuses on bringing you up to speed with using DutuPHP so let's dive into that.

 .. _dutuphp.com: http://www.dutuphp.com/